whhe/mongo-replicator/README.md

 ### Operator

-Operator defined the functions need to be implemented for the target container to replicate data.
+Operator interface defined the methods need to be implemented for the target container to deal with [change event](https://docs.mongodb.com/manual/reference/change-events/) documents.

 ```go
 type Operator interface {